skjdghsdjgsdj/pyportal-titano-pictureframe/README.md

 * 8× M3x4 screws
 * A computer with a USB C port and a microSD card reader, or an SD card reader with a microSD-to-SD adapter (many cards come with this)

+You might want a USB C cable with a right angle connector, but it's not necessary.

 You also need:

 * [Immich](https://immich.app/) up and running somewhere